foobrizio/Gramen/README.md

     /**
      * This method has to create and return an array of BotCommands, which are the commands that are exposed by the
      * service.
+Each ActiveBotCommand contains the following info:
-Each BotCommand consists in a "command" string that is the name of the command and a "description", which
+     *  1) "command" -> a string which is the name of the command;
-     * is a longer string describing the behaviour of that command.
+     *  2) "description" -> a longer string describing the behaviour of that command;
+     *  3) "executedFunction" -> a function receiving a WizardContext as parameter and containing the logic that is
+     *      executed when the command is invoked.
      */
-    descriptionMapping(): BotCommand[]
+    descriptionMapping(): ActiveBotCommand[]

-    /**
-     * In this method the commands of the module must be applied to the bot received as parameter.
-An example of
-     * applying a command to the bot is the following:
-     * bot.command("myCommand", (ctx) => {
-     *     // TODO: Write the logic of your command here
-     * }
-     */
-    attachCommands(bot: Telegraf<Scenes.WizardContext<Scenes.WizardSessionData>>): void

     /**
      * This method must return the list of scenes, if any, that have to be used by your commands